-Lung Cancer Testing

-If you are a current or former smoker ages 50-80 and in fairly good health, and currently smoke or have quit in the past 15 years, and have at least a 20 pack-year smoking history you might benefit from yearly lung cancer screening with a low dose computed tomography (LDCT) scan.
-Recomended quidlines from the United States Preventative Services Task Force
+AGE Lung Cancer Testing 50+ If you are 50-80 years old, are in fairly good health, currently smoke or have quit in the past 15 years, and have at least a 20 pack-year smoking history, you might benefit from yearly lung cancer screening with a low dose computed tomography (LDCT) scan.
+Recommended guidelines from the United States Preventative Services Task Force Glossary Lung Cancer Testing: People who are going to be screened for lung cancer need to receive counseling to quit smoking if they currently smoke.

-Lung Cancer Testing

-People who are going to be screened for lung cancer need to receive counseling to quit smoking if they currently smoke.
 Your doctor should explain the possible benefits, limits, and harms of screening with LDCT scans.
 It is recommended to go to a center that has experience in lung cancer screening and treatment.